[Opinion] Why you shouldn't trust Ireland's economic statistics

 By Krzysztof Marczewski, Jakub Rybacki and Jakub Sawulski

 Ireland is the only EU member state which avoided recession in 2020.
 A miracle?
-No – Ireland is European Union's tax haven.
+No – Ireland is the European Union's tax haven.

 The country uses an incentive system for intangible asset transfers on a scale that distorts its own national accounts.